alexsteinerde/graphql-kit/README.md

 ```

 #### `Parent` and `Children`
-Vapor has the functionality to fetch an objects parent and children automatically with `Parent` and `Children` types.
+Vapor has the functionality to fetch an objects parent and children automatically with `@Parent` and @`Children` types.
 To integrate this into GraphQL, GraphQLKit provides extensions to the `Field` type that lets you use the parent or children property as a keypath.
 The fetching of those related objects is then done automatically.

 > :warning: Loading related objects in GraphQL has the [**N+1** problem](https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a).
 A solution would be to build a DataLoader package for Swift.
 But this hasn't been done yet.